 No!

-The best tip I have regarding the faster current is to make sure to keep your bum up.
+My best tip regarding the faster current is to keep your bum up.
 Both hubby and I had a few run-ins with some larger rocks.
-You learn rather quickly to lay as flat as you can going over the rapids!
+You learn rather quickly to lay as flat as possible over the rapids.

 Will the kids get bored?

-I must admit, “Are we there yet?” did cross our lips at one point or another, but a swimming break or even a change in position is all that is needed to combat the boredom.
+I must admit, “Are we there yet?” crossed our lips at one point.
+But a swimming break or even a change in position is all that's needed to combat the boredom.

 Should we bring drinks?